Victordh/VeganProductScanner/README.md

 This app uses [Barcode Scanner] (https://play.google.com/store/apps/details?id=com.google.zxing.client.android) from [Zxing](https://github.com/zxing/zxing) for scanning barcodes.
-This app needs to be downloaded to be able to scan barcodes and use this app to its full extent.
+That app needs to be downloaded to be able to scan barcodes and use this app to its full extent.
 If Barcode Scanner is not yet installed, the user will be prompted to do so when they try to scan.